How to complain to the NZ Race Relations Office

 How do I lodge a complaint?

-Every person has the legal right not to be discriminated against on the basis of race, colour or ethnic origin.
+Every New Zealand person has the legal right not to be discriminated against on the basis of race, colour or ethnic origin.
 If you believe that you have been discriminated against or insulted on this basis, you may wish to lay a complaint with the Race Relations Office.

 You can lodge a complaint either by phoning, or by writing a letter stating the reasons for your complaint, or by visiting one of the three Race Relations Offices directly (see contact details below).

 There are no forms to fill in, and there is no charge for making a complaint.

 You are able to lodge a complaint even if you are not directly affected by the conduct.

 How do I contact the Race Relations Office?

 There are three Race Relations Offices, in Auckland, Wellington and Christchurch.
 Contact details are avaiable through the NZ Human Rights Commission

 How will the Race Relations Office deal with my complaint?

 The office will first enquire to see if the alleged conduct is within its jurisdiction.
 This is contained in the HUMAN RIGHTS ACT 1993.
 If the conduct is within its jurisdiction, the Office will investigate your complaint.